khakhalin/notes/keywords/linting.md

 # Black

 `# fmt: off` turns formatting linting off starting from this command.
 If you only need to exclude a block of the code from formatting interventions (say, a manuall formatted matrix or something like that), add a `# fmt: on` once the tricky segment is over.

+> In practice it's not always helpful tho, as flake8 doesn't respect these blocks, so unless you turn flake8 off for the entire file, it will still find a million reasons to complain for any ascii-level alignment.
+If you're using flake8 your code will never be readable, just accept it.